ondrejmlynarc/PortfolioProject/Python/MovieRecommenderSystem/README.md

 # Movie Recommendation System and Analysis

 ## The Task
-Perform analysis and basic recommendation system based on similar genres and movies which Users prefer.
+Perform analysis and build a basic recommendation system based on similar genres and movies that users prefer.

 ## Some of the Key Points on which this analysis will be focusing include:
 - Profitability of movies